lareza-farhan-wanaghi/jenkins-dind-python-app/README.md

 ### Dockerfile

-The **'Dockerfile'** is responsible for running the Python app, which has its source code located in the **'source'** folder.
+The **'Dockerfile'** is responsible for making a docker image that runs the Python app, which has its source code located in the **'source'** folder.
 It leverages `PyInstaller` to generate an executable file for the Python app and subsequently executes the generated executable file to simulate the app's functionality.